clay-most/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+It shows the user has successfuly logged in before
 - [ ] What steps can you take in your web apps to keep your data secure?
+Useing authentication and protected routes with logins, along with hidden components that can't even be reached untill you login.
 - [ ] Describe how web servers work.
+Servers are a program that gives you files you request
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create Read Update and Delete

 ## Project Set Up